 If you're gathering everything you'll need for your 1965-1966 Mustang's body restoration, then make sure you order this rear valance without holes from CJ Pony Parts!

 This direct-fit reproduction rear valance is constructed from stamped steel for great fitment and bolts on for an easy installation.
 It will easily attach to the rear of both quarter panels below the rear bumper on your Mustang.

-*Does not have holes for backup lights or exhaust.
+*This rear valance does not have holes for backup lights or an exhaust.